Automated Version Control

 • Figure 4

-• Reply to the comment in the review issue with the commit SHA for the commit in which the comment was addressed Screenshot of checking the `Resolve thread` checkbox and clicking `Reply` in an issue thread
+• Reply to the comment in the merge request with the commit SHA for the commit in which the comment was addressed.
+If you addressed the comment with a change to the same line of code, GitLab will automatically include the commit SHA and provide a diff so you can see the changes.
+Screenshot of checking the `Resolve thread` checkbox and clicking `Add comment now` in a merge request thread

 • Publishing